espruino/EspruinoDocs/info/Bangle.js2 Technical.md

 | 3     | SWDCLK  |
 | 4     | GND     |

-Be sure to fully remove the tape and adheisive covering the SWDIO and SWDCLK pins.
+Be sure to fully remove the tape and adhesive covering the SWDIO and SWDCLK pins.

+See [Advanced Debug](/AdvancedDebug) for more information on programming via SWD.

 GPS
 ---